St Norbert College, Queens Park: History

 In 1959, Peter O'Reilly O Praem, John Reynolds O Praem and Stephen Cooney O Praem travelled to Western Australia from Kilnacrott in Ireland.
 The original intention was to establish a boys' boarding school in York.
 This did not eventuate but the Norbertines have maintained a presence in the York parish.

 In 1964, Archbishop Prendiville invited the Norbertine Canons to establish a boys' school in Queens Park.
 St Norbert College was officially blessed by Colwell O Praem, Abbot of Kilnacrott, on 7 February 1965.

-In that year, less than thirty students were enrolled in one Year 6 class.
+In 1966, two Norbertines formed the staff, with Fr.
+Laurence Anderson O Praem as Headmaster.

 The college expanded by one class each year until 1971 when the first students entered for the Leaving Certificate examinations.
-By this time, enrolments in Lower Secondary necessitated double streaming of classes.
-The college only enrolled boys until 1976, when girls were enrolled in Year 8.
-The college eventually eliminated lower grades, enrolling Year 8 through 12, with the neighbouring St Joseph's Primary School enrolling Year 1 through 7.

-In 1966, two Norbertines formed the staff, with Laurence Anderson O Praem as Headmaster.
-By 2005, 50 teaching staff were supported by 22 administrative and maintenance staff.
-In 2016, there were 111 teaching and non-teaching staff at St Norbert College.

-In 2008, new science facilities and a refurbished Administration Centre were completed.
+The school practiced single-sex education until 1976, when girls could enrol in Year 8.